goldmansachs/gs-collections/README.md

 };

 ```
-When Java 8 is released, the Function can be replaced with a lambda:
+In Java 8, the Function can be replaced with a lambda:

 ```java
 MutableList<String> sortedLastNames = people.collect(person -> person.getLastName()).sortThis();